 Many server software applications, like WordPress and Nextcloud can send alerts and notifications to the system admin and to users.
 Email is the most universal method for sending messages, but you have to run an email server (SMTP server) on the host.
-Processing incoming email messages is really resource consuming, but for alerts and notification messages the host only needs to send messages, not receive them.
+Processing incoming email messages is really resource consuming, but for alerts and notification messages, the server only needs to send messages, not receive them.
 Here is a guide for setting up exim4 email server in send-only mode on Debian 10 Linux.
 Configuration of exim4 on Ubuntu is similar.

 Depending on how your Debian system was set up, an email server like exim, Postfix or Qmail may already be installed on your host.
 You can test if you already have exim4 on your system:systemctl status exim4